Bernadette Melnyk PhD, RN, CPNP/PMHNP, FNAP, FAAN

 Dean, Associate Vice President for Health Promotion, Chief Wellness Officer

 1585 Neil Avenue Columbus, OH 43210

-Bernadette Mazurek Melnyk, PhD, RN, CPNP/PMHNP, FAANP, FNAP, FAAN, is currently the Associate Vice President for Health Promotion, University Chief Wellness Officer, and Dean of the College of Nursing at The Ohio State University.
+Bernadette Mazurek Melnyk – recognized nationally and globally for both her clinical knowledge and her innovative approaches to a wide range of health care challenges – serves as Associate Vice President for Health Promotion, University Chief Wellness Officer, and Professor and Dean of the College of Nursing at The Ohio State University.
 She also is a professor of pediatrics and psychiatry at Ohio State’s College of Medicine.

 Click here for a video of Dr. Melnyk's research on COPE